PavanRangani/docs/docs/prd/tasks/task-instance.md

   - On click of Roles, open that users view dialog on same page.
   - If a task has `Task Source` and `Date`, then it shows like `{Task Source} {Date}` otherwise shows `-`.
   - Shows `Created by` & `Updated by` at the last of the dialog.
+  - For multi-step tasks, if a task has more than one tag and those tags can’t fit on a single line, show the tags on a new line.
   - Once the user opens the Task `Details` tab, all unread notifications for that task will be marked as read.
   - **Quick Edit action from View dialog**
     - [See more details](#quick-action)